Wales national under-20 rugby union team: Junior World Championships

+Wales under-20 team at the 2025 World Rugby U20 Championship.

 In June 2008 Wales hosted the 2008 IRB Junior World Championship.
 As hosts they played all their group matches at the Liberty Stadium in Swansea, starting against Italy on Friday 6 June, before further ties against Japan and France.
 Wales won all three group matches before losing the semi-final to New Zealand and subsequently losing the 3rd place play-off to South Africa.

 For the tournament the same management team remained from the 2008 U20 Six Nations; head coach Patrick Horgan and assistant coaches Rob Appleyard and Wayne Jones.
 Sam Warbuton remained as captain.

 For the next two Junior World championships, Wales alongside France will have to start the pool stages with a three-point deficit, following a brawl between the two sides in the 2008 tournament.

 At the 2010 IRB Junior World Championship the Welsh squad won 2 games in the preliminary round against Samoa and Fiji while losing to New Zealand.
 At the playoffs for the 5th–8th place they first drew with Argentina 19–19 but lost in a drop goal shootout 9–8 and then met Fiji for a second time, again winning by 39–15 to finish in 7th place.

 In 2011, after winning their opening game 34–8 against Argentina they were on the receiving end of a 92–0 thrashing by New Zealand in Italy, a record defeat for the side.

 In 2012 Wales beat New Zealand 9–6, the first time the Baby Blacks have ever been defeated in the competition.
 This was also the first Welsh win against New Zealand at any level since 1954.
 However, later in the tournament Wales lost 30-6 to New Zealand in the semi-final.

 2013 was the side's most successful year, making it to the final, where they faced England.
 Wales lead 15–3 at half time, but ultimately lost 23–15.

 Ahead of the 2023 Junior World Championship, former international wing Mark Jones was appointed as head coach, replacing Byron Hayward.

 Players

 Current squad

-Head coach Richard Whiffen named a 37-man squad for the 2024 Six Nations Under 20s Championship.
+Head coach Richard Whiffin named a 30-man squad for the 2026 World Rugby Junior World Championship.